rubinius/rubinius-website-archive/_posts/2014-11-11-rubinius-3-0-part-2-the-process.markdown

 author: Brian Shirai
 ---

 In this post, I'll talk about the release process for Rubinius 3.0.
-We want you to be using the new Rubinius 3.0 features as soon as possible.
+We want you to use the new Rubinius 3.0 features as soon as possible.
 To explain our approach, I'll first talk about releasing software.
 I'm spending 20% of this week's posts on the release process because it's one of the hardest things we've struggled with.

-Over the past about 12 months, we released Rubinius 15 times.
+Over the past about twelve months, we released Rubinius fifteen times.
 It was less than the one release per week that I was aiming for.
 However, in the two years previous to that, we did not release Rubinius a single time.
 It's not that we didn't do tons of work; we did!
 In fact, the number of commits per year hasn't varied that much.
 But if we don't release, it's as if the features don't exist.
 Thus, how we release has a big impact.

 ## Conventional Wisdom

 Why did we wait so long to release Rubinius 2.0?
 It's simple, we put too much into it!
 The reason we did that was concern for quality, not to delay release.
-However, our decision when to release was flawed.
+However, our decision about when to release was flawed.
 We were aiming for broad feature coverage at a point in time instead of optimizing for how quickly we could roll out features to you.
 To understand why, we need to look at what our priority should have been and why it wasn't that.

-Our priority is to have an _impact_, providing value to people using Rubinius.
+As a project, our priority is to have an _impact_, providing value to people using Rubinius.
 We did not have our priorities straight, and this is why: we did not prioritize for people using Rubinius.
-Instead, we were persuaded by the following convention wisdom that was often offered as advice and is completely wrong:
+Instead, we were persuaded by the following conventional wisdom:

 > If it doesn't work when someone tries it, they may wait a long time before trying it again, if ever.

+This advice was often offered, and it is completely wrong.
 There are several problems with this fallacy.
 It confuses local and global effects.
 For every one person for whom a feature did not work, there are an unknown number of people for whom some feature did work.
-The latter group may have a much bigger global effect than the one person.
+The latter group may have a much bigger global affect than the one person.
 It also does not account for the cost of people waiting for features.
 Finally, it's rooted in fear.
 The best antidote to fear is facts.
 If engagement is important, we should measure engagement and take steps to improve it.

 Now that we know what to *not* do, what should we do?
 To understand that, we need to question how we release software.